utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

         androidCompileSdkDir = File("${System.getenv("ANDROID_SDK_ROOT")}/platforms/android-30")
     }
     ```
-    !!! info
-        The android sdk dir tool is located at $ANDROID-SDK-ROOT/platforms/$YOUR-TARGET-SDK-VERSION

 !!! warning
     Similar to the desktop targets, the game copies the needed jar files to the `user://` directory upon first execution or if the files have changed.
 On android this is the applications `files` folder.
 If you do IO operations on Android, never empty the whole `files` folder!
 Only delete what you have added or exclude the following two files when clearing the `files` folder: `godot-bootstrap-dex.jar` and `main-dex.jar`.